 Depending on the kid’s age, the weekly allowance can be very different.
 With Mydoh, you can edit the allowance anytime.

-What is the Mydoh Smart Cash Card?
+The Mydoh Smart Cash Card

 After signing up for a Mydoh account, kids will be sent a Smart Cash Card, which is a reloadable, prepaid Visa Debit card that is linked to their account.